Leader-board/St-Andrews/Fall 2020/amhQA.md

 **Found any errors?
 Please contact me at dm282@st-andrews.ac.uk or submit a pull request (on GitHub if you know how that works) so that I can fix it or contact me on Facebook if you can find me (the Facebook group will know).
 Thanks!**

 ---
+## Are we allowed ottoman for storage etc?

+You’re not allowed to bring extra furniture.
+There is plenty of storage with shelves, the wardrobe which has pretty big drawers and under the bed.

 ## Where can you find the quarantine application?

 You can download it from here: https://www.st-andrews.ac.uk/accommodation/arrivals/.